canopas/iOS-developer-roadmap-2023/README.md

 #### TalkEasy Application
 * The app will send and receive messages between two screens.
 * The app will use two controllers - Sender & Receiver.
-* The Sender controller should have an edit text and a send button
+* The Sender controller should have an edit text and a send button.
   - When the user enters a message and clicks on the send button, open the Receiver screen and show the message received from the Sender screen.
-* The Receiver activity should have an edit text and a reply button
+* The Receiver controller should have an edit text and a reply button.
   - When the user enters a reply message and clicks on the reply button, the replied message should be sent back to the Sender screen and displayed in a text view.
+* To share the messages between 2 screens, you can use the delegate concept.

 ### Practical 12
 #### Create Deep Links to App Content